Food Safety

 Engaging With Our Supply Chain

-Our commitment to food safety stretches back to the production of our raw materials.
-We maintain strict standards through embedded supplier policies and procedures – reinforced through virtual and in-person training for suppliers, farmers and local government agencies.
+The Company’s commitment to food safety includes the production of raw materials.
+We maintain strict standards in supplier policies and procedures – reinforced through virtual and in-person training for suppliers, farmers and other external stakeholders.

-• Farmers – We work with various external partners, such as the Global Good Agriculture Program (GLOBALG.A.P.), to improve food safety standards at farm level and train farmers on the best food safety standards.
-GLOBALG.A.P. is the internationally recognized standard for farm production, benefiting farmers, retailers and consumers.
-Over 2,000 people (including farmers and employees) globally were trained on our own GLOBALG.A.P. standards in 2022.
+• Farmers: We work with various external organizations, such as the Global Good Agriculture Program (GLOBALG.A.P.), to help improve food safety standards at farm level and train farmers on the best food safety standards.
+GLOBALG.A.P. is the internationally recognized standard for farm production, helping benefit farmers, retailers and consumers.
+Over 2,000 people (including farmers, auditors and Company and Franchisee employees) have been trained on McDonald’s GLOBALG.A.P. standards since 2022.

-• Supplier facilities – Our raw material and food processing suppliers must comply with our science- and risk-based food safety and quality standards.
-These include the McDonald’s GLOBALG.A.P. standards, SQMS standards and the DQMP standards.
-Furthermore, McDonald’s-approved suppliers for all raw protein sourcing must meet additional rigorous standards.
-To gain McDonald’s approval, these suppliers must demonstrate compliance with our requirements and pass regular audits.
-To support these suppliers, we provide online and in-person training.
-Training materials are updated regularly.
+• Supplier facilities: McDonald’s raw material and food processing suppliers must comply with the Company’s science- and risk-based food safety and quality standards.
+These include the following standards: McDonald’s GLOBALG.A.P., SQMS, Good Manufacturing Practices (GMP) and the DQMP.
+Furthermore, McDonald’s suppliers for raw protein sourcing must meet rigorous standards.
+To gain McDonald’s approval, these suppliers must demonstrate adherence to applicable requirements by passing regular audits.
+To support them, we provide online and in-person training on McDonald’s standards.

-• Distribution centers – We work closely with our global logistics partners and distribution suppliers, who implement continuous temperature monitoring systems in the trucks that deliver our food products to restaurants.
+• Distribution centers: We work closely with McDonald’s global logistics and distribution providers who utilize continuous temperature monitoring systems in the trucks that deliver food products to McDonald’s restaurants.

 Product Traceability From Ingredient to Restaurant